 Our software is used daily by providers of all types and sizes across the continuum of care, including physician practices, clinics, surgical centers, and laboratories, as well as large hospitals and health systems.
 We currently serve approximately 30,000 clients of various sizes, representing approximately one million distinct providers practicing across a variety of care sites, including 18 of the top 22 U.S. News Best Hospitals.
 Our client base is highly diversified, and for the year ended December 31, 2023, our top 10 clients accounted for only 11.3% of our total revenue.
 Our business model is designed such that as our clients grow to serve more patients, their claims and transactional volumes increase, resulting in corresponding growth in our business.
 In addition, our clients frequently adopt a greater number of our solutions over time and introduce our solutions across new sites of care.
-The number of clients from whom we generate over \$100,000 of revenue has grown from 920 in the twelve months ended March 31, 2022 to 1,007 in the twelve months ended March 31, 2023 to 1,080 in the twelve months ended March 31, 2024, driven by large, new client wins and successful cross-selling and up-selling efforts.
-In 2023, we facilitated over five billion healthcare payments transactions, including over \$1.2 trillion in gross claims volume, spanning approximately 50% of patients in the United States.
+The number of clients from whom we generate over \$100,000 of revenue has grown from 920 in the twelve months ended March 31, 2022 to 1,007 in the twelve months ended March 31, 2023 to 1,080 in the twelve months ended March 31, 2023, we facilitated over five billion healthcare payments transactions, including over \$1.2 trillion in gross claims volume, spanning approximately 50% of patients in the United States.